albyrika/computational-intelligence/report.md

  - refactoring agent.py, multithreading now in a wrapper
  - unified min and max functions
  - did some testing against another minmax player, woks as expected

+### 19/1/24
+ - reinventing a way to compute useful stats (simpler than using advisors)
+ - this should help with computation speed